apurvabhandari/Kubernetes/Install-and-configure-a-multi-master-Kubernetes-cluster-with-kubeadm.md

 ### Preparing the nodes for kubeadm

 #### Preparing the 10.10.10.90/91/92/100/101/102 machine
-Performing below steps on each system
+Performing below steps on all systems
 ##### Installing Docker latest version
 ```
 $ sudo -s